Jinbo-Hu/DCASE2022-TASK3/README.md

 bash ./scripts/preprocess.sh
 ```

-Preprocessing for track labels separate labels to different tracks, each with up to one event and a corresponding DoA.
+Preprocessing for track labels separate labels into different tracks, each with up to one event and a corresponding DoA.
 The same event is consistently put in the same track.
 Mode details about track permutation invariant training (PIT) and Event Independent Network (EIN) are described in [2,3].

 ### 2. Traning